START-UPS - WANT TO KNOW HOW TO MAKE YOUR FLEXIBLE PACKAGING MORE AFFORDABLE? READ THIS.

 If you're a start-up product business, you probably lack the marketing spend and visibility of established brands but there's one thing you can do to beat them at their own game.

-Great packaging can communicate volumes in an instant, immediately differentiating your brand from the herd and encouraging greater brand recognition.
+Great packaging can communicate volumes in an instant, immediately differentiating your brand from competitors and encouraging greater brand recognition.

 The right packaging can be like a secret sales guru working for you 24/7.
 It can mean the difference between having your product picked up and taken to the checkout or languishing on the shelf waiting to be noticed.
 What are the 3 most affordable flexible packaging options for start-ups?

-Digital printing really shines when you need short runs.
-It's quicker for small orders because there's no setup times, keeping costs down.
-You can also print only the amount of packaging you need, when you need it- so it's the perfect choice for those starting out.
+Digital printing really shines when you require only short print runs.
+It is quicker for smaller orders because it requires very minimal setup times, keeping costs down.
+The option to take advantage of smaller minimums and multi-sku digital printing for the packaging you need, when you need it- making it the perfect choice for those starting out.

 Flexible packaging is really where it's at as far as packaging for start-ups goes.
 A flexible package is defined as any package or container made of flexible or easily yielding materials such as film, foil, paper or a combination of these, which, when filled and sealed, acquires a pliable/readily changeable shape.